Simple Javascript/CSS Jukebox Tutorial

 .onended

-) - the function is the same as the other lines that alter the inner HTML of the #marq element, except I repeated the text that displays before a song is chosen, which lets the user know the song has ended and they can select another song
+) - the function is the same as the other lines that alter the inner HTML of the #marq element, except I repeated the text that displays before a song is chosen, to indicate the song has ended and the user can select another song

 Thats it!
 Have fun ^^